-When you have mastered the principles of design, you will never need to learn another haircut.
-Just by seeing it, you will know how to do it.
-Unlock your creativity and create any design any time — on any head of hair.
-In less time that you thought possible, and for far less investment, you will have the skills most career and platform artists spend a lifetime learning.
+Ok!
+We know we’re going to celebrate a lot of wins, and at about 6:45 in the video above, CB makes the case for principle-based learning: Why learn another haircut when you can learn to understand hair?
+Master the principles and you will never need to learn another haircut.
+Just by seeing an image from a tear sheet or a model on a runway you will know how to recreate that style.
+Unlock your creativity and create any design any time on any head of hair.
+In less time that you thought possible, and for far less investment, you will have the skills most career and platform artists spend a lifetime to learn.

 The Principles of Shape

-At its heart, any hair design, however complex, comes down to its shape.
-And shape comes from three elements: point, line, and angle.
+At its heart, any hair design, however complex, comes down to shape.
+And shape comes down to just three elements: point, line, and angle.

 The Principles of Movement